vdclab/vdclab-wiki/MBGD.md

 {.links-list}

 ## Notes from Users
-- contains all fully sequenced genomes
+- contains all fully sequenced genomes.
-- have good groups of orthologs
+- have good groups of orthologs.
-- search by phylogenetic paterns
+- search by phylogenetic paterns.
 - some downloadable tools available.

 ## Ease of use